Restricting access and delegating administration with Role-Based Access Control

 C:\...\Jenkins> ren nectar-rbac.xml nectar-rbac.xml.old

-5. Start the the Jenkins instance.
+5. Start the Jenkins instance.

-The second way will not remove any of the the roles that are defined in the system but requires manual editing of an XML file.
+The second way will not remove any of the roles that are defined in the system but requires manual editing of an XML file.

 Example 3.
 Recovering from a lock-out by manually editing JENKINS_HOME/nectar-rbac.xml